gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 ## 📝 Conclusion

-about one month of work, met a couple of times, installation, learned a lot about the programmation (user interface and video recognition) part but also about how to talk with a client and exchange about how he wanted things to be (not building something for myself even if I enjoyed the project, I would not have done some things that way but I listen to his wills) etc
+The whole project building took me about one month of work.
+We met together a couple of times and I finally came to his house to install the final product/system.
+I learned a lot about programming custom user interfaces and video recognition.
+I also learned how to talk and exchange ideas with a client about how he wanted things to be.
+It is not always easy as I sometimes would not have made the same choices if I was building it for myself, but I listened to his wills and ideas.
+I also did a great job at keeping a change log every time I added something to the software in order to keep track of what I was doing and give my client some updates.
+I enjoyed a lot doing this project and it was really fun.